SilkRose/Pony/stories/chaotic-crush/03-pleasant-picnic.md

 Fluttershy answers the door with a somewhat confused expression.
 "Oh, hello, Discord."

 "Hello Fluttershy.
-I came to ask… would you like to join me on a nice little picnic this evening?", Discord asks nervously.
+I came to ask… would you like to join me on a nice little picnic this evening?"
+Discord asks nervously.

 "A picnic?
 Oh, that sounds nice.
 Sure!"